postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ## Accessing variables

-You can use double curly braces to reference variables throughout the Postman app user interface.
+You can use double curly braces to reference variables throughout the Postman user interface.
 For example, to reference a variable named "username" in your request auth settings, you could use the following syntax with double curly braces around the name:

 ```js
 {{username}}